 - Full inspection.
 The service should include a full visual and point examination to check all the working parts of your furnace and duct system.
 An experienced service technician should be able to identify any concerns or signs of excessive wear during this review.

-- Pilot and gas pressure adjustment.
-As part of your tune-up, adjustments should be made to the pilot and gas pressure as needed to restore these elements to manufacturer specifications.
+- Pilot and gas pressure regulating.
+As part of your tune-up, corrections may be made to the pilot and gas pressure as needed to return these elements to manufacturer specifications.

 - Filter replacement.
-A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
-Typically, furnace filters need to be replaced at least every three months, which can boost efficiency and prevent operational glitches.
+A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
+Typically, furnace filters need to be changed at least every 90 days, which can improve efficiency and prevent operational complications.

 - Written assessment.
 Credible HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the coming year.
-This valuable information can help you determine the current condition of your furnace and outline ways to lower your energy bills.
+This important information can help you establish the current condition of your furnace and outline ways to lower your energy bills.

 Shift the thermostat to “on” from “auto” to force the fan to function.
-If the fan turns on, power is working properly, but if it doesn’t, your furnace may not be getting power.
+If the fan comes on, power is working properly, but if it doesn’t, your furnace might not be receiving power.